-Managing Director has overall responsibility for ensuring that the TESS Group meets its obligations for safeguarding and the Prevent Duty.
+The Directors have overall responsibility for ensuring that the TESS Group meets its obligations for safeguarding and the Prevent Duty.

-Chief Executive Officer is the safeguarding link between the Board and the Senior Leadership Team (SLT).
-The Chief Executive Officer is the conduit to the Board with responsibilities for the delivery of the annual safeguarding report, updating the Board of any serious incidents, supporting the DSL with policy and procedure reviews, ensuring compliance with DBS requirements, monitoring / managing the DSL activities and other support requirements.
-Annual update training is a feature of CPD for all Directors.
+The Director is the safeguarding link between the Board and the Senior Leadership Team (SLT).
+The Director is the conduit to the Board with responsibilities for the delivery of the annual safeguarding report, updating the Board of any serious incidents, supporting the DSL with policy and procedure reviews, ensuring compliance with DBS requirements, monitoring / managing the DSL activities and other support requirements.

-Apprenticeship Delivery Manager is our Designated Safeguarding Lead (DSL) and is responsible for ensuring that the Safeguarding and Prevent Duty processes and procedures are robust and consistently applied and that the TESS Group fulfils its legal duties as enshrined within legislation.
-The DSL works with the Chief Executive Officer to update policy and procedures, produce the annual report and ensure that the single central record is accurately maintained and that all staff have received appropriate training and development.
+Head of Operations is our Designated Safeguarding Lead (DSL) and is responsible for ensuring that the Safeguarding and Prevent Duty processes and procedures are robust and consistently applied and that the TESS Group fulfils its legal duties as enshrined within legislation.
+The DSL works with the Director to update policy and procedures, produce the annual report and ensure that the single central record is accurately maintained and that all staff have received appropriate training and development.
 The DSL coordinates all activity and directs the Designated Safeguarding Officers (DSO's).
 Additionally, the DSL is the first point of contact for accusations against members of staff.
-The DSL can seek support from the Governance Advisor responsible for safeguarding or the Chief Executive Officer if required.
+The DSL can seek support from the Governance Advisor responsible for safeguarding or the Director if required.
 The Deputy Designated Safeguarding Officer (DDSL) will deputise for the DSL during times of absence.

-The Head of Programmes is our Deputy Designated Safeguarding Lead (DDSL) and will deputise for the DSL in their absence and has the responsibility for ensuring the effective promotion of British values and how these values are embedded within the TESS Group's curriculum.
+The Quality Assurance Lead is our Deputy Designated Safeguarding Lead (DDSL) and will deputise for the DSL in their absence and has the responsibility for ensuring the effective promotion of British values and how these values are embedded within the TESS Group's curriculum.

-TESS Group has 2 Designated Safeguarding Officers (DSO) - please see page 4 for their names and contact details.
+TESS Group also has a Designated Safeguarding Officer (DSO) - please see page 4 for their name and contact details.
 They are responsible for the following: